Contracts

 ▼

-Dubhe Framework (on-chain, already deployed)You only write code in two places:
+Dubhe Framework (on-chain, already deployed)You write code in two places:

-dubhe.config.ts— declare what data your contract has (resources, enums, errors)sources/systems/— write your game rules or business logic using the generated APIs
+dubhe.config.ts— declare what data your contract stores (resources, enums, errors)sources/systems/— write business logic using the generated resource APIs

 Everything else — storage, events, fee metering, versioning — is handled by the Framework automatically.